9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 Best adults-only dive resort in the Mamanucas

-Tucked away in the majestic Mamanuca Islands, this adults-only Fiji dive resort is not only a super romantic place to stay; it’s also an inspiring place for divers.
+Tucked away in the majestic Mamanuca Islands, this adults-only Fiji dive resort is not only a super romantic place to stay; it’s also an inspiring place to dive.

 All of the oceanfront villas and beachside bures at this sustainable Fiji resort come with private plunge pools.
-Alternatively, you can opt for one of the more affordable garden rooms.
+Alternatively, you can opt for one of the more affordable garden rooms if you’re travelling on a budget.

-In terms of dining, there’s a distinctly South Pacific influence in the menus (they change daily), with options for both full and half-board.
+In terms of dining, there’s a distinctly South Pacific influence in the menus (they change daily) at Matamanoa, with options for both full and half-board.

 If you’re seeking a sustainable scuba vacation without any children in sight, then Matamanoa Island Resort is the answer.